babelmark/babelmark-registry/readme.md

 }
 ```

-The query url must respond to a `http get`request to translate a markdown fragment to html.
-It must return a json that contains the result of the conversion:
+The query url must respond to a `http get` request to translate a markdown fragment to html.
+The query URL must be :
+- a plain path `http://myserver.com/path` (with a trailing `?` or not)
+- or already composed with parameters like `http://myserver.com/path?param1=myparam&`.
+In that case, a trailing `&` is required.
+This is useful if you want for example to share multiple version of your services through the same base url but using different parameters/versions.

+The query must return a json that contains the result of the conversion:

 Query:
 ```